 Adoption of a minor by a single person

-Verified 01 March 2026 - Public Service / Directorate of Legal and Administrative Information (Prime Minister)
+Verified 13 May 2026 - Public Service / Directorate of Legal and Administrative Information (Prime Minister)

 You want adopt a child alone?
 You can adopt it if you're single, married or as a coupleunder certain conditions.
 Children over 13 years of age must consent to its adoption.
 The proceedings take place before the judicial tribunal.
-It is the adopter who must apply for adoption.
+It's the adopter who must apply for adoption.
 We present you the information to know.

 Adoption creates a bond of parentage between the adopter and the adopted person.
 Adoption can be simple or plenary.